OctopusDeploy/blog/blog/2022-10/ssh-into-k8s-cluster/index.md

  - Octopus
 ---

 Jump boxes or bastion hosts are a common networking strategy that exposes a single secure entrypoint to the public internet in order to access a private network.
 This single point of entry allows security teams to closely monitor and control network access to the private network.
-Often the bastion host exposes a well known remote access service, like RDP or SSH, which teams can assume have been widely vetted and can be trusted.
+Often the bastion host exposes a well known remote access service, like RDP or SSH, which teams can assume have been widely vetted and are trustworthy.

-In this post you'll learn some of the ways to gain remote access to a Kubernetes cluster in order to perform administrative tasks.
+In this post you'll learn how to host a OpenSSH server in a Kubernetes cluster in order to perform administrative tasks.

 ## Deploy an SSH Server